Well known for his collaboration on SOJA’s massive hit “You and Me”, Chris Boomer had his first breakthrough into the reggae scene back in 2010.

 Chris Boomer: First of all the most high because without H.I.M none would be possible.
 That being said; growing up watching my Father play music, I think that was very influential, of course, Bob Marley, but more unusual is that Lucky Dube has got to take the cake as far as inspiration.
 I was listening to them before I discovered Bob Marley strangely!

 Altwire [Omayra Lopez]: Was music prevalent in your life growing up?

-Chris Boomer: Yes and No. I grew up on the street so there were times in my life were I didn’t even pay attention to music.
-But through loss and germination I was steered into a path that became unclear.
-The only thing that was there for me when no one could be there for me was music; So I guess it took me awhile to realize that this was what I was meant to do that was pure positive.
+Chris Boomer: Yes and No. I grew up on the street so there were times in my life where I didn’t even pay attention to music.
+But through loss and germination, I was steered into a path that became unclear.
+The only thing that was there for me when no one could be there for me was music; So I guess it took me a while to realize that this was what I was meant to do that was pure positive.
 Music ended up being the driving force in my life.

 Altwire [Omayra Lopez]: What was the writing process like for Who Truly Cares, how did you decide which songs went into the album and which did not?

 Chris Boomer: It started with “Who Truly Cares” and then everything kinda just fell into place.
-I know I wanted to release a full length album because my first was just extended play (EP) so my goal was 10 songs, everything else fell into place.
+I know I wanted to release a full-length album because my first was just an extended play (EP) so my goal was 10 songs, everything else fell into place.

 Altwire [Omayra Lopez]: It’s been almost 10 years since your collaboration with SOJA on “You and Me”, do you see yourself collaborating in the studio again with the band in the near future?